kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

     <img src="../images/flask_mapbox/mapbox_js.png" height="698"/>
 </div>

-Following my recent trip to Iceland (which I highly recommend), I wanted to create a way to visualize the trip with the map, route and stop locations along the way.
+Following my recent trip to Iceland (which I highly recommend), I wanted to visualize the trip using a map, complete with the route and stop locations along the way.

 ## Source code